graphile/graphile.github.io/src/pages/postgraphile/subscriptions.md

 ## Simple Subscriptions [SUPPORTER]

+In this implementation, we expose a generic `listen` handler that can be used with arbitrary topics in PostgreSQL - it requires very little ahead-of-time planning.

 ### Enabling with the CLI

 To enable Simple Subscriptions via the CLI, just load the supporter plugin